Best Sarasota Restaurants. Downtown Edition

 Michelle’s Brown Bag Cafe | 1819 Main St. | 941-365-5858 | Michelle’s Website

 Sarasota Downtown Restaurant | Pho Cali

 This is where I learned about Vietnamese cuisine.
 I know that’s a little weird.
-But, back when Pho Cali first opened Vietnamese cuisine didn’t enjoy the level of popularity that it does today.
-My friend Judi turned me on to Pho Cali and I’m still grateful.
+But, back when Pho Cali first opened, Vietnamese cuisine didn’t enjoy the level of popularity that it does today.
+My friend Judi turned me on to Pho Cali, and I’m still grateful.
 The place is simple.
 OK, stripped down may apply here.
 The food is anything but.
-Super flavorful, at times simple and at other times complicated dishes.
-The staff here makes even the novice diners feel welcome and comfortable.
+Super flavorful, at times simple, and at other times complicated dishes.
+The staff here makes even novice diners feel welcome and comfortable.
 They’re happy to suggest and hold your hand through your dining experience.
 Try a #33 Export Beer.

 Pho Cali | 1578 Main St. | 941-955-2683| Pho Cali Website

 Sarasota Downtown Restaurant | State Street Eating House